QAV-T/R-P-S-L-S-GAME/README.md

     - I verify that the game resets, and I can start a new game with a fresh score.
         ![game-screenshot](readme-imgs/reset-game.png)

+### Fixed Bugs
+I have assigned all buttons to the same class in order to apply the same style, while testing I found:
+- "play again" button will act as a choice buttons when tries are over.

+"let's play" button will trigger the tries are over alert if pressed more than 5 times.
+I fixed this bug by:
+-  Assign these two buttons to a new class and added to the style code to share same values with the other buttons.

 ### Supported Screens and Browsers
 - Desktop: Chrome, Firefox, Safari, Edge